msp99000/MindScope/README.md

-# EmoAI
+# MindScope - Navigate your mind
-EmoAI is a user-friendly web app that predicts mental health risks with Machine Learning.
-It provides personalized insights to enable early diagnosis and intervention, revolutionizing mental health care with the power of AI.
+Mindscope is an AI-powered application that helps individuals understand and manage their mental health.
+By analyzing responses to a questionnaire, it predicts the intensity of stress, depression, and anxiety.
+Mindscope provides personalized recommendations to improve mental well-being, including exercises and guided meditations.
+Its user-friendly interface and easy-to-understand insights make it an essential tool for anyone seeking to enhance their mental health.